-DIRECTORS' STATEMENT OF RESPONSIBILITIES IN RELATION TO THE FINANCIAL STATEMENTS ensuring that the financial statements have been drawn up in accordance with International Financial Reporting Standards as adopted by the EU;
+DIRECTORS' STATEMENT OF RESPONSIBILITIES IN RELATION TO THE FINANCIAL STATEMENTS ensuring that the financial statements have been drawn up in accordance with International Financial Reporting Standards as adopted by the EU; selecting and applying appropriate accounting policies;

 The Directors are required by the Maltese Companies Act (Cap.
 386) to prepare financial statements which give a true and fair view of the state of affairs of the Company as at the end of each reporting period and of the profit or loss for that period.